 Untitled

-Heavenly Father, we will praise You forever for the Son!
-Jesus is our Hope, our Joy, the love of our souls.
-Thank You for the cross!
-It isn’t pretty, but it is beautiful to us who were lost forever without it.
-All praise be to You!
+Heavenly Father, we praise You for Your Son!
+Jesus is our wonderful Savior.
+Thank You for Him!
+May we proclaim His Name forever!
 In the Name of the Lord Jesus Christ I pray and praise You, Amen.

 Untitled